harg74/MechaCar_Statistical_Analysis/README.md

 1. Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

     Given the used_vehicles dataset vehicle lenght and ground clearance variables have a significant impact on the miles per gallon (mpg) consumed by each car.
-On the other hand, the Intercept is also statistically significant, meaning that the explains a significant amount of variability in the **dependent variable** when all **independent variables** are equal to zero.
+On the other hand, the Intercept is also statistically significant, meaning that it explains a significant amount of variability in the **dependent variable** when all **independent variables** are equal to zero.

 ![del1](https://user-images.githubusercontent.com/78564912/147985879-762599a4-fe01-4bbb-a2e0-b27306b65544.png)